-The risk factor titled "The Company and certain subsidiaries are defendants in several class and representative action lawsuits alleging various wage and hour claims that could cause the Company to incur substantial liabilities," disclosed in the Company's most recent annual report on Form 10-K for the fiscal year ended December 31, 2009, as updated by and restated in the Company's most recent quarterly report on Form 10-Q for the fiscal quarter ended March 31, 2010, is updated and restated as follows to reflect the settlement and dismissal of the Presser litigation and the Company's determination that the Tran litigation matter is not currently a material pending legal proceeding, as set forth in part II, Item 1 of this Form 10-Q.
+The risk factor titled "The Company and certain subsidiaries are defendants in several class and representative action lawsuits alleging various wage and hour claims that could cause the Company to incur substantial liabilities," disclosed in the Company's most recent annual report on Form 10-K for the fiscal year ended December 31, 2009, as updated by the Company's quarterly reports on Form 10-Q for the fiscal quarters ended March 31, 2010 and June 30, 2010, is further updated as follows to reflect the Company's determination that the case filed in September 2008 by Donald Green, on behalf of himself and a putative class of all temporary staffing employees in California, naming the Company and one of its wholly owned subsidiaries as Defendants, is not currently a material pending legal proceeding, as disclosed in the Company's current report on Form 8-K filed with the Securities and Exchange Commission on August 11, 2010.

 The Company and certain subsidiaries are defendants in several lawsuits alleging various wage and hour claims that could cause the Company to incur substantial liabilities.
 The Company and certain subsidiaries are defendants in several actual or asserted class and representative action lawsuits brought by or on behalf of the Company's current and former employees alleging violations of federal and state law with respect to certain wage and hour matters.
-All but one of such lawsuits allege, among other things, the misclassification of certain employees as exempt employees under applicable law and other related wage and hour violations and seek an unspecified amount for unpaid overtime compensation, statutory penalties, and other damages, as well as attorneys' fees.
-One lawsuit alleges, among other things, that temporary employees in California were improperly denied expense reimbursement and wages for time purportedly spent preparing for, traveling to, and attending interviews, and seeks compensation for such expenses and wages, penalties and injunctive relief, as well as attorneys' fees.
+All of such lawsuits allege, among other things, the misclassification of certain employees as exempt employees under applicable law and other related wage and hour violations and seek an unspecified amount for unpaid overtime compensation, statutory penalties, and other damages, as well as attorneys' fees.
 It is not possible to predict the outcome of these lawsuits.
 However, these lawsuits may consume substantial amounts of the Company's financial and managerial resources and might result in adverse publicity, regardless of the ultimate outcome of the lawsuits.
 In addition, the Company and its subsidiaries may become subject to similar lawsuits in the same or other jurisdictions.
 An unfavorable outcome with respect to these lawsuits and any future lawsuits could, individually or in the aggregate, cause the Company to incur substantial liabilities that may have a material adverse effect upon the Company's business, financial condition or results of operations.
 In addition, an unfavorable outcome in one or more of these cases could cause the Company to change its incentive compensation plans for its employees, which could have a material adverse effect upon the Company's business.

-There have not been any material changes with regard to the other risk factors disclosed in such Form 10-K and such Form 10-Q.
+There have not been any material changes with regard to the other risk factors disclosed in such reports on Form 10-K and Form 10-Q.